akamai/cli-dns/README.md

 ```

 ### Updating a Recordset
 The command `akamai dns update-recordset` is used to update a single existing recordset.
-Fields and values can be provided on the command line or input file.
+Fields and values can be provided directly on the command line or via an input file.
+You must use either the --name and --type flags, or the --file flag.

 The complete command line is:

 ```
-$ akamai dns update-recordset <zonename> [--json] [--suppress] [--output] [--name] [--type] [--ttl] [--rdata] [--file]
+$ akamai dns update-recordset <zonename> ( --name <name> --type <type> [--ttl <ttl>] [--rdata <rdata>] | --file <file> ) [--json] [--suppress] [--output <file>]

 Flags:
    --json         Output as JSON [$AKAMAI_CLI_DNS_JSON] --suppress     Suppress command result output.
-Overrides other output related flags [$AKAMAI_CLI_DNS_SUPPRESS] --output FILE  Output command results to FILE --name NAME    Recordset NAME
-   --type TYPE    Recordset TYPE
-   --ttl TTL      Recordset TTL (default: 0)
+Overrides other output related flags [$AKAMAI_CLI_DNS_SUPPRESS] --output FILE  Output command results to FILE --name NAME    Recordset NAME (Required if not using --file) --type TYPE    Recordset TYPE (Required if not using --file) --ttl TTL      Recordset TTL (default: 0)
    --rdata RDATA  Record RDATA.
 Multiple flags allowed.
-   --file FILE    FILE path to JSON formatted recordset content.
-Allows multiple recordsets.
+   --file FILE    FILE path to JSON formatted recordset content (Required if not using --name and --type)
 ```

 An example recordset update using an input file would be as follows: